 Related FAES Workshops

 BIOC 035 | Imaging – From IF and FISH to Automated and Confocal Microscopy

 BIOC 053 | Super Resolution Microscopy

-Although no grades are given for courses, each participant will receive Continuing Education Units (CEUs) based on the number of contact hours.
-Upon completion of the course each participant will receive a certificate, showing completion of the workshop and 1.4 CEUs.
+Although no grades are given for workshops, each participant will receive Continuing Education Units (CEUs) based on the number of contact hours.
+Upon completion each participant will receive a certificate, showing completion of the workshop and 1.4 CEUs.

 100% tuition refund for registrations cancelled 14 or more calendar days prior to the start of the workshop.